foxBMS/documentation/doc/sphinx/software_documentation/modules/ltc/ltc.rst

        .muxCh    = 3,
    }

 where the multiplexer to select (muxID, can be 0, 1, 2 or 3) and the channel to select (muxCh, from 0 to 7) are defined.
 Channel 0xFF means that the multiplexer is turned off.
-This is used to avoid two or more multiplexers to have their outputs in a low-impedance state on the same time.
+This is used to avoid two or more multiplexers to have their outputs in a low-impedance state at the same time.

 Temperature Sensor Assignment
 -----------------------------

-For temperature sensors, the variable is used to give the correspondence between the channel measured and the index used:
+For temperature sensors, the following variable is used to give the correspondence between the channel measured and the index used:

 .. code-block:: C